-Analyst Insight by Damian Shore - Contributing Analyst
+Analyst Insight by Damien Shore - Contributing Analyst

 In spite of predictions that it would transform the market in the wake of its introduction in the late 1990s, consumers have long been lukewarm towards silicone.
 However, its convenience and health and wellness advantages are increasingly being appreciated by consumers, particularly those living alone.